Skip to content

 Key Designs

-3. GeodesicNet Distillation: A teacher–student architecture is adopted — the teacher network \(\phi_\xi\) optimizes geodesic paths in diffusion latent space by minimizing the Euler–Lagrange residual, while the student network \(\phi_\eta\) distills these paths into VAE space via DDIM inversion.
-The geodesic interpolation is parameterized as \(x_t = (1-t)x_0 + tx_1 + \phi_\eta(x_0, x_1, t)\), where \(\phi_\eta\) satisfies the boundary constraints \(\phi_\eta(x_0,x_1,0) = \phi_\eta(x_0,x_1,1) = 0\).
-This two-stage design decouples geometric optimization from efficient path generation.
+Solving Euler-Lagrange equations during inference is computationally expensive.
+GeodesicNet offloads geometric optimization using a teacher-student setup: the teacher network \(\phi_\xi\) minimizes the Euler-Lagrange residual in the diffusion latent space to find the geodesic, and the student network \(\phi_\eta\) distills it into the VAE space via DDIM backward mapping.
+The geodesic interpolation is parameterized as \(x_t = (1-t)x_0 + tx_1 + \phi_\eta(x_0, x_1, t)\), where \(\phi_\eta\) satisfies boundary constraints \(\phi_\eta(x_0,x_1,0) = \phi_\eta(x_0,x_1,1) = 0\) to keep endpoints fixed.
+This two-stage design separates metric calculation from flow model training/deployment, gaining geodesic benefits without slowing down inference.

 Loss & Training